 And it has a nice hot tub and sauna area.
 But be warned: when I went there in the past, the hot tub and sauna was clothing-optional (and, apparently, still is), and people do choose to take a dip in the altogether, which made some moms I knew uncomfortable about going near the hot tub with kids.

 I’m hoping to revisit Doe Bay this summer…but it won’t be in the treehouse this year.

 These are treehouses in Washington, Oregon, Idaho, or lower British Columbia that I haven’t had the opportunity to stay in (yet) in so I can’t give them my personal review and the image sources are from their individual sites.

 Right now there’s a heavy emphasis on Washington but I’m planning on continuing to update this post.
 If you know of a treehouse that you think should be listed let me know.

-Likewise let me know if you find something that’s no longer current.
+Likewise, let me know if you find something that’s no longer current.
 Stayed at one of these treehouses?
-Share below in comments.
+Share below in the comments.